-Following the runaway success of the rebooted “I’ve Written A Screenplay, Now What?” page, lots of Bang2writers requested a similar one for book writing.
-So here’s Luke with a short and sweet rundown for you novelists and bookists out there, with plenty of great linkage too!
-Thanks Luke 😀 Enjoy everyone …
+Following the runaway success of the rebooted “I’ve Written A Screenplay, Now What?” page, lots of Bang2writers requested a similar one for book writing and publishing.

 Congrats!
 Go out and celebrate.
 Pat yourself on the back.
 Pat yourself all over.
 Eat a cake.
 Eat two.
 Writing a book is hard, so you should celebrate it.